zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Beth, however, says, “We’re here to buy you some dr ess shoes for attending Chelsey’s wedding.
 You can’t go wearing those worn- out loafers, and you need time to break them in.”
 “Dress (dress) shoes” are n ice-looking shoes.
 Shoes that, I guess you could say, a woman would wear with a dr ess.
 However, we use the term “dress shoes” for both men and women to descri be a very nice pair of shoes – shoes you could wear to a formal event.

 Beth and Curran are there at the shoe store to buy Curran some dress shoes for attending, or going to, a wedding – Chelsey’s weddi ng.
 Beth says, “You can’t go wearing those worn-out loafers.”
 When we say someth ing is “worn (worn) out,” we mean it’s old and it looks old.
-Often we use thi s expression for things that you
+Often we use this expression for things that you

 can no longer use, or no longer work properly, or a re no longer appropriate for certain things.